jolars/jolars.co/content/publication/larsson2018a/index.md

 publication = "In: *Proceedings of International Workshop on Set Visualization and Reasoning*, CEUR Workshop Proceedings, Edinburgh, United Kingdom, pp. 91"

+# Abstract
 abstract = "Euler diagrams are common and user-friendly visualizations for set relationships.
 Most Euler diagrams use circles, but circles do not always   yield accurate diagrams.
 A promising alternative is ellipses, which, in theory, enable accurate diagrams for a wider range of input.
 Elliptical diagrams, however, have not yet been implemented for more than three sets or three-set diagrams where there are disjoint or subset relationships.
 The aim of this paper is to present eulerr: a software package for elliptical Euler diagrams for, in theory, any number of sets.
-It fits Euler diagrams using numerical optimization and exact-area algorithms through a two-step procedure, first generating an initial layout using pairwise relationships and then finalizing this layout using all set relationships." abstract_short = "The R package **eulerr** fits area-proportional elliptical Euler diagrams to set relationships using numerical optimization and exact-area routines.
+It fits Euler diagrams using numerical optimization and exact-area algorithms through a two-step procedure, first generating an initial layout using pairwise relationships and then finalizing this layout using all set relationships."

+# Summary
+summary = "The R package **eulerr** fits area-proportional elliptical Euler diagrams to set relationships using numerical optimization and exact-area routines.
 This paper presents a few case studies in fitting diagrams using **eulerr**."

 featured = true